Fall 2019 Courses

 Posted in Courses | Tagged Courses, Student

 ANTH 001 Intro to Cultural Anthropology

-(Ibrahim, King; multiple sections) – Most people know that anthropology is the study of cultures and cultural difference around the world, but few know what anthropologists actually do.
-What was once the study of ‘distant’ and ‘exotic’ cultures and peoples by immersing oneself their daily lives has over the course of the 20th century developed into a critical approach to studying difference no matter how far or near it might occur.
+(Ibrahim, King; multiple sections) – Most people know that anthropology is the study of cultures and cultural differences around the world, but few know what anthropologists actually do.
+What was once the study of ‘distant’ and ‘exotic’ cultures and peoples by immersing oneself in their daily lives has over the course of the 20th century developed into a critical approach to studying difference no matter how far or near it might occur.
 As a discipline, anthropology has studied and debated issues of race, ethnicity, language, religion, belonging, power, class, gender, and sexuality across the globe.
 In more recent times, it has also come to embrace the study of institutions like medicine, trade, and law.
 Come see how an understanding of an anthropological way of thinking can broaden your views on the world and how it works.

 ANTH 175 Crisis & Creativity in the Arab World

-(IKing; TR 2:00pm-3:15pm) – Beginning with an overview of anthropological and journalistic approaches to the Arab world over the last half century, this course will employ a cultural framework in order to understand the political, socioeconomic, media, and technological developments since just before the Arab Spring protests of 2011.
+(IKing; TR 2:00pm-3:15pm) – Beginning with an overview of anthropological and journalistic approaches to the Arab world over the last half-century, this course will employ a cultural framework in order to understand the political, socioeconomic, media, and technological developments since just before the Arab Spring protests of 2011.
 We will then trace the repercussions of these developments locally, regionally, and globally.
 The course will focus on the multifaceted crises that have recently enveloped Iraq, Syria, and Yemen, resulting in the largest refugee crisis of the last 60 years.

 ANTH 207 Love and Hate in the Digital Age